Amazon Ring Causes Some False Alarms Despite Partnering With 200 Police Departments

-It was three months ago that a resident of Hammond, Indiana contacted police after she noticed a suspicious looking man prowling on her property thanks to her Amazon Ring doorbell.
+It was three months ago that a resident of Hammond, Indiana contacted police after she noticed a suspicious looking man prowling on her property, thanks to her Amazon Ring doorbell.

 According to CNET, the situation only added to the woman’s terror as she had previously contacted the police with a message and video footage of a separate incident and a different individual.